 War and other depradations lead to the decline of the railways and all services had ceased by 2009.

 In 2010 a concession to rehabilitate and operate the railways was awarded to Toll Royal Railway.
 The work included complete rehabilitation of the lines from Phnom Penh to Sihanoukville, and from Phnom Penh to Serei Saophoan (Sisophon), also the rebuilding of a 48km lifted section of track between Serei Saophoan and Paoy Pet, with a link from there to the rail network of Thailand at Aranyaprathet.
 The first section to be reopened was from Phnom Penh to Touk Meas on the line to Sihanoukville, in late 2010.
 The remainder of the South Line was reopened through to Sihanoukville by the end 2012.
 Construction of the line from Serei Saophoan to Aranyaprathet commenced in 2014.
 In 2015, work was reported as largely complete and Toll Group divested its holding in the railway concession, the name being changed to Royal Railway.
 In early 2016, the Cambodian government announced that the cross-border link between Paoy Pet and Aranyaprahet should be completed by the end of the year.
-However it now appears that progress on the rehabilitation of the existing line between Phnom Penh and Serei Saophoan has been slow, and it may be some time before through services can operate.
+However rehabilitation of the previously existing lines has been slow, so that the international connection has remained isolated for some years.

 Also in 2018, a passenger shuttle service was inaugurated between central Phnom Penh and the International Airport.
 This uses a new 1.6km branch which diverges from the Sihanoukville line about 8km from the capital.

 A long term proposal exists for a new railway linking Phnom Penh with Vietnam, but no definite plans have emerged as yet.